Lesya Ukrainka: Legacy

 There are many monuments to Lesya Ukrainka in Ukraine and many other former Soviet Republics.
-Particularly in Kyiv, there is a main monument at the boulevard that bears her name and a smaller monument in the Mariinskyi Park (next to Mariinskyi Palace).
+Particularly in Kyiv, there is a main monument at the Lesya Ukrainka Boulevard that bears her name since 1961, and a smaller monument in the Mariinskyi Park (next to Mariinskyi Palace).
 There is also a bust in Qaradağ raion of Azerbaijan.
 One of the main Kyiv theaters, the Lesya Ukrainka National Academic Theater is colloquially referred to simply as Lesya Ukrainka Theater.

 Under initiatives of local Ukrainian diasporas, there are several memorial societies and monuments to her throughout Canada and the United States, most notably a monument on the campus of the University of Saskatchewan in Saskatoon, Saskatchewan.
 There is also a bust of Ukrainka in Soyuzivka in New York State.

 Each summer since 1975, Ukrainians in Toronto gather at the Lesya Ukrainka monument in High Park to celebrate her life and work.

+A monument to Lesya Ukrainka stands in the Ukrainian Section of the Cleveland Cultural Gardens, erected under the auspices of the United Ukrainian Organizations and the Ukrainian community.
+The statue was designed by Mykhailo Chereshniovsky (1911- 94) and was commissioned by the Ukrainian National Women’s League of North America on the initiative of Mykhailyna Stawnycha, president of the UNWLA Branch 33 in Cleveland (and by the leadership of Kateryna Mural of Branch 30, who continuously headed the monument committee).The statue was unveiled on 2 September 1961 in the presence of the sister of Lesya Ukrainka, Isydora Kosach-Borysova.

-Ukrainian composer Tamara Maliukova Sidorenko (1919–2005) set several of Ukrainka's poems to music.
+Ukrainian composers Tamara Maliukova Sidorenko (1919–2005) and Yudif Grigorevna Rozhavskaya (1923–1982) set several of Ukrainka's poems to music.

-The National Bank of Ukraine released a ₴200 banknote depicting Lesya Ukrainka.
+The National Bank of Ukraine released a ₴200 banknote depicting Lesya Ukrainka in 2020.

-According to image consultant Oleh Pokalchuk, Ukrainka's hairstyle inspired the over-the-head braid of Yulia Tymoshenko.
+According to the image consultant Oleh Pokalchuk, Ukrainka's hairstyle inspired the over-the-head braid of Yulia Tymoshenko.

-According to Google Trends, Lesya Ukrainka was in 2020 the third in the ranking of Ukrainian women search queries in Google Search in Ukraine (the top two was Tina Karol and Olha Polyakova).
+According to Google Trends, Lesya Ukrainka was in 2020 the third in the ranking of Ukrainian women search queries in Google Search in Ukraine (the top two was Tina Karol and Olya Polyakova).

 On 16 November 2022 Pushkin Avenue in Dnipro was renamed Lesya Ukrainka Avenue.